Bob O'Connor Golf Course at Schenley Park

-The Bob O'Connor Golf Course at Schenley Park, formerly known as the Schenley Park Golf Course, is located in the rolling hills of Schenley Park between Oakland and Squirrel Hill in Pittsburgh, Pennsylvania, USA.
+The Bob O'Connor Golf Course at Schenley Park, formerly known as the Schenley Park Golf Course, is located in the rolling hills of Schenley Park between Oakland and Squirrel Hill in Pittsburgh, Pennsylvania, United States.
 It is the only golf course within the city limits.

 History and design

-Schenley Park Golf Course (est. 1902) is an eighteen-hole course.
+Schenley Park Golf Course, established in 1902, is an eighteen-hole course.
 The course is open throughout the year, from early morning until after dark, weather permitting.
 Four full-sized indoor simulators are available whenever the golf course is open and after dark, by reservation.
 Individual and group lessons, equipment, pull-cart rentals and a fully stocked pro shop are available, as well as facilities for parties and meetings.
 It is operated by The First Tee.